 Since Jesus was human, I don’t see why he couldn’t be married.
 Prophet Muhammad was and had several children too.
 This hasn’t stopped Muslims from revering him as God’s prophet.
 Of course there is no definite proof either way whether Jesus was married or not.
 I just think that if he was it only makes him more human and sacred at the same time.

-in a scene from “Fun With Dick & Jane”.
+Jim Carrey and Tea Leoni with illegal workers crammed into their car in a scene from "Fun With Dick & Jane".

 ANOTHER film that I watched this week was the remake of the 1977 comedy “Fun With Dick & Jane”.
 It’s not the sort of movie that I usually would watch, but I love Jim Carrey so much that I decided to give it a try.